willnorris/shroudage/README.md

 after init to force decryption of the working copy (which would be the encrypted contents in the initial checkout).

+To re-encrypt the files in your working copy, run `shroudage lock`.
+Run `shroudage unlock` to decrypt the files in your working copy again.

 ## Validating

 After staging a change, use `git diff --staged --no-textconv` to see what